-Please check your child's head for lice and/or nits.
-You could also take them to a hairdresser, barber or a professional like The Lice Squad (click here) to be checked.
-How to check and what to look for...
+Check your child's head for lice and/or nits.
+How and what to look for...

-- Finding lice is tricky, and it gets missed and misdiagnosed frequently.
+• Finding lice is tricky, and it gets missed - and misdiagnosed frequently.
 With sunlight, or a bright light, and a pair of magnifying glasses (if available), check the crown of the head and the hotspots.
 These are in the bangs, around the ears, and on the back (or nape) of the neck.
-Check the whole head. - If you find something and you can flick it off, it's probably not a nit.
+Check the whole head, because frankly, lice could be anywhere.

+- If you find something and you can flick it off, it's probably not a nit.
 Nits or lice eggs are cemented to the hair with the bug's special bond.
 If you can remove it, tape it on a white piece of paper and examine it. - Lice eggs have colour; they're not white.
 They're teardrop shaped, brownish, and attached to one side of the hair shaft.
 They're tiny but visible.
-Lice bugs lice (or in the singular, louse) - are unmistakable.
-They're about the size of a sesame seed, and light to dark brown in colour.
+Lice bugs lice (or in the singular, louse) are unmistakable.
+They're about the size of a sesame seed, and light to dark brown in colour. - Check out The Lice Squad (click here) for everything you need to know about Lice and their products.